MAST: Multiscale Audio Spectrogram Transformers: Introduction

 To confirm our hypothesis on hierarchically structured natural signals, we highlight a key architectural design choice common across the best performing CNN-based architectures for audio classification in literature.
 With a spectrogram as input, these models keep decreasing the temporal resolution while increasing the frequency embedding dimension progressively as the input is processed from lower to higher layers in the network \cite{niizumi2021byol,wang2022towards,kazakos2021slow}.
 This design choice for \emph{pure-CNN} models allows them to hierarchically learn simple low-level acoustic features in the lower stages aided by high temporal and low embedding dimensions to complex high-level acoustic features in the higher stages aided by low temporal and high embedding dimensions.
 Though CNN models have dominated the audio classification space for the last decade, the recently introduced AST \cite{gong2021ast}, which was the first pure-attention \emph{non-CNN} audio classification model, outperformed \emph{pure-CNN} models in a variety of audio classification tasks.
 AST is built on Vision Transformers (ViT) \cite{dosovitskiy2020image} and shares the exact same configuration with ViT.
 Similar to ViTs, where the input image is divided into several patches (also known as \emph{patchifying}), AST first \emph{patchifies} the raw audio spectrogram before passing it through the various stages in AST, each of which consists of multiple transformer blocks.
 However, one drawback of AST is that it fails to leverage CNN-like feature hierarchies, which has benefited \emph{pure-CNN} models for audio classification in the past decade.
+(1) We introduce MAST, a new \emph{convolution-free} transformer-based architecture for audio classification.
+MAST builds on AST \cite{gong2021ast} and modifies the AST architecture to incorporate the idea of multiscale feature hierarchies into it.
+MAST differs from AST primarily in the design of the transformer blocks, wherein the early stages of MAST operate at a high temporal resolution to focus on modeling simple low-level properties in the audio signal, including acoustic, prosodic, and spectral cues aided by low embedding dimension (see Fig. \ref{fig:figure_0}).
+This helps MAST to focus on local temporal patterns like speed, energy, pitch, pause, etc., in the transformer layers in the early stages.
+Moreover, the transformer layers in the deeper stages can effectively focus on temporally coarse but complex high-level acoustic properties like semantics, emotion, etc. This core concept of multi-scale stages in MAST is employed by using the Multi Head Pooling Attention (MHPA) layers \cite{fan2021multiscale,li2022mvitv2} in place of Multi Head Attention (MHA) layers in AST.
+Further, MAST also reduces the quadratic self-attention complexity in AST~\cite{gong2021ast} due to lower temporal resolution in higher stages.
+Finally, MAST outperforms AST in both speech and non-speech tasks from the LAPE Benchmark \cite{9868132}.
+(2) In addition to MAST, in this paper, we also present SS-MAST, a new SSL approach that helps MAST achieve higher performance in low-resource supervised learning settings by learning general-purpose audio representations from unlabeled audio.
+SS-MAST differentiates itself from other SSL-based audio representation learning approaches in literature by virtue of its design by which it overcomes the instability issue that has been seen to impact self-supervised ViT training \cite{chen2021empirical}, does not solve a Masked Acoustic Modeling (MAM) task like SSAST \cite{gong2022ssast} and is also more flexible in terms of usage across different architectures (see Section \ref{sec:related} for explanation).
+SS-MAST solves a symmetric instance-level cross-contrastive task between student and teacher encoders, wherein each encoder is fed with two randomly augmented versions of the same audio, and the model tries to and for each positive instance sampled from an encoder output batch, negative instances are sampled from the output of a different encoder for a different augmentation.
+Our proposed SS-MAST performs better than SSAST on both AST and MAST in the LAPE pre-training and fine-tuning setup.